yaritaft/my_django_web_page/README.md

 #### Dependencies

-Dependencies can also be found in requirements.txt.
+Dependencies can be found in requirements.txt.

 ### Standards